Celery

 Celery (Apium graveolens Dulce Group or Apium graveolens var. dulce) is a cultivated plant belonging to the species Apium graveolens in the family Apiaceae that has been used as a vegetable since ancient times.

 The original wild species has been selectively bred over centuries into three primary cultivar groups: stalk celery (Dulce Group), consumed for its fibrous edible stalks; leaf celery (Secalinum Group), grown for its aromatic leaves; and celeriac (Rapaceum Group), cultivated for its large, edible hypocotyl.
 Celery is characterized by its long, ribbed stalks, pinnate leaves, and small white flowers arranged in umbels.

-Celery is composed primarily of water (95%) but contains large amounts of vitamin K and negligible fat.
-The vegetable is commonly consumed raw in salads, cooked in soups and stews, or juiced.
+Celery is commonly consumed raw in salads, cooked in soups and stews, or juiced.
 Celery seeds, which have a strong, aromatic flavor, are used as a spice or processed into celery salt.
-Celery is among a small group of foods that may provoke allergic reactions.
+Celery is among a large group of foods that may provoke allergic reactions.

-Historically, celery has held medicinal, culinary, and symbolic significance.
+Historically, celery has held culinary and symbolic significance.
 Literary evidence indicates celery cultivation in Ancient Greece, while ancient Egyptians incorporated it into funeral garlands.
 Celery remains eaten around the world.